bazelbuild/bazel/site/docs/skylark/backward-compatibility.md

 ## New actions API

-This change removes the old methods for registering actions within rules, and requires that you use the new methods instead (which are available regardless).
+This change removes the old methods for registering actions within rules, and requires that you use the new methods instead.
 The deprecated methods and their replacements are as follows.

 *   `ctx.new_file(...)` --> `ctx.actions.declare_file(...)`
 *   `ctx.experimental_new_directory(...)` -->